By Steve Miller | Sep 27, 2013

 The CM can accept any arbitrary PNG image as an input and automatically provide the configuration of the input image to all connected blocks.
 The output of the CM provides both the configuration of the block and the resulting input and expected output data streams.
 This meant that a boilerplate test case could be developed for the verification of the FPGAs.
 A tester simply had to apply the same block configuration to his test case and make sure that the output matched the expected output.
 Several test case scenarios could be run from the same test case by providing different CM simulation runs of different test images.
 The CM could automatically execute images of a couple lines or full 4k images without extra configuration changes between runs.

 The simulation allowed multiple threads of groups of blocks to be defined and executed.
 Using core processing functionality, Steve was able to create a simulation that took one or several of the block functions in the FPGA and provided an expected output based on the applied input.
-Then the results for any image could be verified against the FPGA and the simulation, and Nuvation could deliver a known-good product to a satisfied client.
+Then the results for any image could be verified against the FPGA and the simulation, and Nuvation Engineering could deliver a known-good product to a satisfied client.

 Check out the video below to learn more about the Computational Method.

-Nuvation specializes in product development for the video industry, including complex video processing, image sensor interfacing and image processing, and 4K/high definition video designs.
-Contact Nuvation to learn about how our experienced engineering teams can get your product to market faster.
+Nuvation Engineering specializes in product development for the video industry, including complex video processing, image sensor interfacing and image processing, and 4K/high definition video designs.
+Contact Nuvation Engineering to learn about how our experienced engineering teams can get your product to market faster.